LRz00/word-counter/README.md

 - Counts words based on space key presses.
 - Always-on-top window.
 - Start/Stop tracking with a button.
+- Log of past writing sessions

 ## Features to be added.
-- log of writing sessions.
 - daily or session goals
 - reset button.